 Power Systems Protective Device Coordination Part 5.

 In part 4, we talked about the “inverse time characteristics” strategy and how we can use it to achieve coordination.
-In part 5, we will be discussing the time characteristic curves in more detail.
+In part 5, we will be discussing the time-current characteristic curves (TCCs) in more detail.

 If this video was helpful for you, please consider subscribing to GeneralPAC.com.
 Our goal is to make Power Systems intuitive.